 The purpose of the scholarship is to recognize and reward individuals who have achieved academic excellence.
 It encourages students to apply to and remain in the IDAS program.
 The number and amount of awards varies from year to year.
 We usually give about 5-10 awards each year.

-Additionally, our students have also successfully applied to the Taiwan National Science Council for doctoral research expenses and travel awards to international conferences.
+Additionally, our students have also successfully applied to the Ministry of Science and Technology (MOST) for doctoral research expenses and travel awards to international conferences.
 See the section below for information about Travel Grants for students.

 Travel Grants for IDAS Students